The XMM Cluster Survey analysis of the SDSS DR8 redMaPPer Catalogue: Implications for scatter, selection bias, and isotropy in cluster scaling relations: X-ray Analysis of the SDSSRM-XCS sample

 \subsubsection{Selection of spectra}

 In the LD11 version of {\tt XCS3P}, all available spectra were used in a simultaneous {\sc xspec} fit ($ns_{\rm all}$).
 This included spectra derived from each of the three (PN, MOS1 and MOS2) {\em XMM} cameras and, where available, multiple {\em XMM} observations (up to 25 per cluster in some cases).
 However, we have subsequently discovered that using all available spectra, irrespective of data quality, can increase the measured temperature.
 This is demonstrated in Figure~\ref{fig:temperrorcomp} which compares the temperature estimated using all available spectra ($T_{X,all}$) to those determined by filtering out spectra that did not ($T_{X,filt}$), individually, produce a fitted temperature (complete with $1\sigma$ upper and lower limit values) in the range 0.08 $<$ $T_{X}$ $<$ 20 keV.
 The number of available spectra after filtering is defined as $ns_{\rm filt}$.
-In Figure~\ref{fig:temperrorcomp} (top-plot), we show the distribution of the difference in temperature ($T_{X,all}$-$T_{X,filt}$) against $T_{X,filt}$, with Figure~\ref{fig:temperrorcomp} (bottom-plot) showing $T_{X,all}$ against $T_{X,filt}$.
-Each point represents a cluster and is colour coded by the ratio of the number of spectra used when determining $T_{X,all}$ and $T_{X,filt}$ (defined as $\frac{ns_{\rm all}}{ns_{\rm filt}}$).
+In Figure~\ref{fig:temperrorcomp} we plot $T_{X,all}$ against $T_{X,filt}$ , with each point representing a cluster and colour coded by the ratio of the number of spectra used when determining $T_{X,all}$ and $T_{X,filt}$ (defined as $\frac{ns_{\rm all}}{ns_{\rm filt}}$).
 Grey squares indicate clusters that do not fulfil the criteria of a converged $r_{\rm 500c}$ temperature for the $T_{X,all}$ analysis.
 Therefore, by using a filtered sample, we were able to extract more $T_{X}$ values.
-Moreover, where $T_{X,all}$ and $T_{X,filt}$ differ, the former are systematically higher.
-This suggests that there is residual background flaring in low signal to noise observations, because the particle background has a hard spectrum.
+Moreover, where $T_{X,all}$ and $T_{X,filt}$ differ, the former are typically higher.
+This suggests that there is residual background flaring in low signal-to-noise observations, because the particle background has a hard spectrum.
 For these reasons, {\tt XCS3P} now only uses filtered spectra sets during the simultaneous fitting.